-- Employer contributions to SERS, a defined benefits pension plan, were 37.46% of a participating employee's salary for the majority of participants in fiscal year 2021-22 and are expected to increase in the near future, but at a lesser rate than recent historical experience.
+- Employer contributions to SERS, a defined benefits pension plan, were 38.82% of a participating employee's salary for the majority of participants in fiscal year 2022-23 and are expected to increase in the near future, but at a lesser rate than recent historical experience.
 This rate has been steadily and significantly increasing since fiscal year 2010-11, when the rate was 4.11% of an employee's salary.
-At December 31, 2021, 76.0% of the SERS liability was funded. - Employer contributions to PSERS, a defined benefits pension plan, were 17.47% of a participating employee's salary in fiscal year 2021-22.
+At December 31, 2022, 61.5% of the SERS liability was funded. - Employer contributions to PSERS, a defined benefits pension plan, were 17.155% of a participating employee's salary in fiscal year 2022-23.
 This rate is expected to increase in the near future, but at a lesser rate than recent historical experience.
 This rate has been significantly increasing, with some fluctuation, since fiscal year 2010-11, when the rate was 2.82% of an employee's salary.
 The Commonwealth makes annual pension contributions to PSERS on behalf of State System employees at the same annual rate.
-At June 30, 2021, 63.7% of the PSERS liability was funded. - Employer contributions to the ARP, a defined contribution plan, were 9.29% of a participating employee's salary in fiscal year 2021-22, the same rate since the plan's inception, and are expected to remain at the same rate for the near future.
+At June 30, 2022, 61.3% of the PSERS liability was funded. - Employer contributions to the ARP, a defined contribution plan, were 9.29% of a participating employee's salary in fiscal year 2022-23, the same rate since the plan's inception, and are expected to remain at the same rate for the near future.
 Because it is a defined contribution plan, the ARP has no unfunded liability. - Employer contributions to the State System OPEB Plan, a defined benefits retiree healthcare plan administered by the State System, are made to a third-party health insurance vendor based on claims estimates agreed to by the State System and the third-party vendor.
 The vendor charges an additional assessment or issues a cash refund in the following year to reconcile to the actual claims paid.
 Despite the increasing population of retirees and rising healthcare costs, the State System has seen flat or declining healthcare spending in this plan from retirees for the last several years.
 This can be attributed in part to design changes that increased retirees' share of expenses through higher retiree premium contributions, copays, deductibles, and coinsurance.
-The employer rate for fiscal year 2021-22 was set at \$163 per pay period per active participating employee and will increase to \$178 in fiscal year 2022-23.
+The employer rate for fiscal year 2022-23 was set at \$178 per pay period per active participating employee and will increase to \$189 in fiscal year 2023-24.
 Future year changes will depend upon actual claims experience.
-As of June 30, 2022, no funds have been placed in a trust to fund the future liability. - Employer contributions to the REHP, a defined benefits retiree healthcare plan administered by the PEBTF, were \$120 per pay period per active participating employee in fiscal year 2021-22.
+As of June 30, 2023, no funds have been placed in a trust to fund the future liability.

+- Employer contributions to the REHP, a defined benefits retiree healthcare plan administered by the Pennsylvania Employee Benefit Trust Fund (PEBTF), were \$120 per pay period per active participating employee in fiscal years 2022-23 and 2021-22.
 The contribution rate is set at the discretion of the Commonwealth and periodically fluctuates, ranging from \$200 in fiscal year 2010-11 to \$418 in fiscal year 2015-16.
-For fiscal year 2022-23, the rate will remain the same at \$120 per pay period.
-At June 30, 2021, only 6.12% of the REHP liability was funded.

-• Employer contributions to the PSERS Health Insurance Premium Assistance Program, a defined benefits retiree healthcare plan administered by PSERS, were 0.41% of a participating employee's salary in fiscal year 2021-22.
+For fiscal year 2023-24, the rate will increase to \$300 per pay period.
+At June 30, 2022, only 5.9% of the REHP liability was funded. - Employer contributions to the PSERS Health Insurance Premium Assistance Program, a defined benefits retiree healthcare plan administered by PSERS, were 0.375% of a participating employee's salary in fiscal year 2022-23.
 The rate has been and is expected to remain at approximately the same amount.
 Any State System retiree who is a member of PSERS is eligible for this additional healthcare benefit, which offers up to \$100 per month of reimbursements for healthcare costs, including insurance premiums.